 Get it now

-Install the Sourcegraph Chrome extension from the Chrome Web Store.
-If you’ve already installed it, Chrome will automatically update the extension, so you’ll already have these new features.
+Install the Sourcegraph browser extension for Chrome or Firefox.
+If you've already installed it, your browser will automatically update the extension, so you’ll already have these new features.

 (If your company’s code is on GitHub Enterprise or some other code host, connect the browser extension to a self-hosted Sourcegraph instance.
 The browser extension is also available for Firefox.)